 - Explain how users can set their cookie preferences

-- Inform them that by continued browsing or clicking “accept”, the user now agrees to to the collection of cookies
+- Inform them that by continued browsing or clicking “accept,” the user now agrees to the collection of cookies

 3. Walk the Walk: “Privacy by Design”

-Informing your user-base through transparency is definitely helpful, but if you still sell user data behind their backs or dishonestly utilize their information, you’re going to upset them (see: the most recent Facebook privacy debacle).
+Informing your user base of data practices by being transparent is definitely necessary, but if you still sell user data behind their backs or inappropriately use their information, you’re going to upset them (see: the most recent Facebook privacy debacle).

 1. Privacy Should be Proactive, Not Reactive

-As mentioned earlier, preemptively addressing issues so you can quickly handle them if and when they occur is the core principle of privacy by design.
-Looking ahead and creating a website//product that integrates privacy into its very foundation is a tall order, but it’s one that is going to protect you and your users in the long run.
+As mentioned earlier, preemptively addressing issues so you can quickly handle them if and when they occur is the core principle of Privacy by Design.
+Looking ahead and creating a website / product that integrates privacy into its very foundation is a tall order, but it’s one that is going to protect your business and your users in the long run.